Atacama Desert, Volcanoes and Bolivia Salt Flats

 Itinerary and General Information

-March 16, 2020: Everyone will take the same LATAM flight from Santiago to Calama (we will send the info by email).
+March 16, 2021: Arrive into Santiago, Chile, on or before 9:00 AM this day.
+Everyone will take the same LATAM flight from Santiago to Calama (we will send the info by email).
 In Calama, we will be driven to San Pedro de Atacama as a group.
-Check in to hotel and enjoy a dinner out in town.
+Check in to the hotel and enjoy a dinner out in town.
 Muench Workshops will recommend a hotel in the Santiago airport for the preceding night to give everyone a chance to make the same connecting flight into Calama.

-March 17, 2020: Visit one of many local features around town such as the Vally of the Moon.
-Drive up in elevation to begin acclimating in short durations for a couple hours.
-Photograph the village in the late light of the afternoon bathes the adobe walls followed by dinner and a late evening star shoot.
+March 17, 2021: Visit one of many local features around town such as the Valley of the Moon.
+We will drive higher in elevation to begin acclimating in short durations for a couple hours.
+Photograph the village as the late light of the afternoon bathes the adobe walls, followed by dinner and a late evening star shoot.

-March 18, 2020: Make another trip up to elevation for sunrise.
+March 18, 2021: Another trip up to elevation for sunrise.
 You’ll learn camera techniques used for capturing the sunsets at high altitudes as well as night photography for the stars.
-Take a trip to a local star gazing location to photograph one of the darkest skies in the world.
+Take a trip to a local stargazing location to photograph one of the darkest skies in the world.

-March 19, 2020: We’ll begin our journey overland to Bolivia.
+March 19, 2021: We’ll begin our journey overland to Bolivia.
 This will be the first of several legs up and over high passes and onto several dry lakes along the way to the Bolivia salt flats.
-When we reach the Bolivian border at Hito Cajón we’ll meet our Bolivian guides and 4 jeeps, where we’ll continue to Villamar.
-Along the way we’ll stop for lunch at the Hot Springs of Chalviri or Dali’s Desert.
+When we reach the Bolivian border at Hito Cajón we’ll meet our Bolivian guides and four jeeps, where we’ll continue to Villamar.
+Along the way, we’ll stop for lunch at the Hot Springs of Chalviri or Dali’s Desert.
 We’ll spend the sunset photographing at Laguna Colorado.

-March 20, 2020: We’ll drive further into Bolivia from Laguna Colorado to Hediondia.
-We’ll spend the day photographing the amazing high plateaus of the Andes with snow capped volcanoes in the distance and on occasion, flamingos in the lagoons.
+March 20, 2021: We’ll drive further into Bolivia from Laguna Colorado to Hediondia.
+We’ll spend the day photographing the incredible high plateaus of the Andes with snow-capped volcanoes in the distance, and on occasion, flamingos in the lagoons.
 We’ll spend the night at our second remote hotel high in the Andes at Hediondia Laguna.

-March 21, 2020: Today we’ll continue our journey to the salt flats and the town of Uyuni.
-When we reach the town of Uyuni we’ll checkin to our first salt hotel and head out to the salt flats for sunset.
+March 21, 2021: Today, we’ll continue our journey to the salt flats and the town of Uyuni.
+When we reach the town of Uyuni we’ll check in to our first salt hotel and head out to the salt flats for sunset.

-March 22, 2020: On this day we’ll spend the morning out on the salt flats for sunrise and then continue on from Uyuni to the town of Coquesa, which is near the volcano Tunupa.
-We’ll have the opportunity to cross the salt flats, if there’s not too much water.
-When we arrive in Coquesa, we’ll checkin to our second salt hotel then head out to photograph the local culture and the amazing Quinoa fields.
-This will be a new moon, giving us the opportunity to photograph the stars reflecting in the salt flats.
+March 22, 2021: On this day, we’ll spend the morning out on the salt flats for sunrise and then continue on from Uyuni to the town of Coquesa, which is near the volcano Tunupa.
+We’ll have the opportunity to cross the salt flats if there’s not too much water.
+When we arrive in Coquesa, we’ll check in to our second salt hotel then head out to photograph the local culture and the fantastic quinoa fields.
+This will be a new moon, allowing us to photograph the stars reflecting in the salt flats.

-March 24, 2020: On this last day in the region, we’ll drive to La Paz, with stops at the worlds highest forest, queñua forest and Huayñacota Lagoon, hot springs for lunch.
+March 24, 2021: Our last day in the region, we’ll drive to La Paz, with stops at the world’s highest forest, queñua forest, and Huayñacota Lagoon, hot springs for lunch.
 Our last stop will be at the Altiplanic Sistine Chapel in the Carangas Village.
 We’ll make our way to La Paz for our final night and farewell dinner.

 Additional information: Because of the extreme altitude visited on this workshop, you must be fit and aged 70 or younger.
-We will also be carrying oxygen and our local guide will be certified in wilderness first aid and experienced in altitude medicine.
+We will also be carrying oxygen, and our local guide is certified in wilderness first aid and experienced in altitude medicine.
 We will spend 3 nights at 8,000 feet to help acclimate for the higher altitudes of 15–16,000 feet reached on our way to the salt flats in Bolivia.

 What to Bring and How to Prepare for Your Workshop